mdangschat/ctc-asr/README.md

 The test dataset consists of all clean training subsets from those datasets.
 Only the LibriSpeech clean dev set is used as the validation/development set and the LibriSpeech and Common Voice clean test sets are used as testing dataset.
-The ASR system works on 16 kHz mono `.wav` files.
+The ASR system works on 16 kHz mono WAV files.

 A helper that downloads the free corpora and prepares the data and creates the merged corpora can be found in [python/dataset/generate_dataset.py](python/dataset/generate_dataset.py).